EGI-Federation/documentation/content/en/users/communities/dmcc/_index.md

 ### How to contribute cloud resources

-The steps that an OpenStack cloud provider needs to follow to add resources to the Disaster Mitigation and Agriculture community [Virtual Organisation](https://confluence.egi.eu/display/EGIG/Virtual+organisation) (i.e. `vo.environmental.egi.eu`) are available in the
+The steps that an OpenStack cloud provider need to follow to add resources to the Disaster Mitigation and Agriculture community [Virtual Organisation](https://confluence.egi.eu/display/EGIG/Virtual+organisation) (i.e. `vo.environmental.egi.eu`) are available in the